EvergineTeam/WebWorkshop/README.md

 Workshop that shows how to integrate the Evergine into an SPA using react.

 During this session, We will create some basic 3D primitives using the Evergine editor.
-We will add an Action Panel in our Web project to change the color and scale of our 3D shapes invoking webassembly methods.
+We will add an Action Panel in a new React Web project to change the size and color of our 3D shapes invoking webassembly methods.

 ![Editor](./doc/actionPanel.png)